It’s tax time: don’t overlook tax deductions in your bankruptcy case.

 Lender’s claim loaded with interest

-Until late in most 30 year mortgages, a substantial amount of each monthly payment on your home loan is interest.
+A substantial amount of each monthly payment on your home loan is interest.
 That mortgage interest can be deducted if you itemize deductions.

 For reasons that I can’t explain, mortgage lenders do not seem to provide a 1098 for mortgage interest paid through the trustee.
 But then, the whole business of accounting for mortgage payments made through Chapter 13 seems to be beyond most loan servicers.